pravega/pravega/documentation/src/docs/pravega-concepts.md

 accommodate a decrease in the load on the Stream.

-When a Stream is created, it is configured with a **Scaling Policy** that determines, how a Stream handles the varying changes in its load.
+When a Stream is created, it is configured with a **Scaling Policy** that determines how a Stream handles the varying changes in its load.
 Pravega has three kinds of Scaling Policy:

 1.  **Fixed**:  The number of Stream Segments does not vary with load.

 2.  **Data-based**: Pravega splits a Stream Segment into multiple ones (i.e., Scale-up Event) if the number of bytes per second written to that Stream Segment increases beyond a defined threshold.
 Similarly, Pravega merges two adjacent Stream Segments (i.e., Scale-down Event) if the number of bytes written to them fall below a defined threshold.

+Note that, even if the load for a Stream Segment reaches the defined threshold, Pravega does not immediately trigger a Scale-up/down Event.
+Instead, the load should be satisfying the scaling policy threshold for a [sufficient amount of time](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java).

-3.  **Event-based**:  It is similar to the size-based scaling policy, but it uses number of Events instead of bytes.
+3.  **Event-based**:  to the data-based scaling policy, but it uses number of Events instead of bytes.

 ### Events, Stream Segments and AutoScaling

-As it was mentioned in the earlier part of the section, that an Event is written into one of the Stream Segments.
-By considering auto scaling, Stream Segments performs bucketing of Events based on Routing Key and time.
+As mentioned earlier in this section, that an Event is written into one of the Stream Segments.
+By considering Auto Scaling, Stream Segments performs bucketing of Events based on Routing Key and time.
 It is obvious that, at any given time, Events published to a Stream with a given value of Routing Key will appear in the same Stream Segment.

 ![Stream Segment](img/rk.segment.new.png)